The terms below represent a combination of terminology used at the institutional, state and national levels.

 One laboratory unit represents one hour per week of instructional time plus a minimum of 1 hour per week of scheduled supervised or independent laboratory work, and two hours of out-of-class student work.
 (COMAR 13B.01.01.09) For a laboratory course earning 1 credit hour, this formula represents 15 hours of instructional time, between 15 to 30 hours of laboratory time, and 30 hours of out-of-class student work per semester.

-One practice unit (supervised clinical rounds, visual or performing art studio, supervised student teaching, field work, internship, etc.) represents a minimum of 3 hours per week of supervised and/or independent practice.
+One practice unit (supervised clinical rounds, performance, supervised student teaching, field work, internship, etc.) represents a minimum of 3 hours per week of supervised and/or independent practice.
 (COMAR 13B.01.01.09) This in turn represents a minimum of 45 hours of work per semester.

 MHEC and the US Department of Education have different definitions regarding distance education courses.

 Education that uses one or more technologies to deliver instruction to students who are separated from the instructor and to support regular and substantive interaction between the students and the instructor synchronously or asynchronously.
 (USDE-IPEDS)